Bruce Campbell, CGIAR, Denmark

-We aim to better understand economic, social, biophysical, technological and institutional drivers of current and future global food security.
-The conference will address food production, processing and distributionand consumption; the availability, access, utilization and stability dimensions of food security, and the synergies and trade-offs between environmental, economic or social objectives and outcomes.
-The conference will span crop, livestock, tree, freshwater and marine food systems to encompass both contextualized and holistic treatments of the broad challenge of food security.
+We aim to better understand behavioral, biophysical, economic, institutional, political, social and technological drivers of current and future global food security.
+The conference will address the food system activities of processing, distributing and consuming food, as well as food production from crop, livestock, tree, freshwater and marine sources; the availability, access, utilization and stability dimensions of food security; and the synergies and trade-offs between economic, environmental, health and social objectives and outcomes.
+The conference will thereby range across disciplines and spatiotemporal scales of analysis to span the drivers, activities and outcomes of food systems to encompass both contextualized and holistic treatments of the broad challenge of food security.

 Join us in this exciting opportunity to ensure that the best science is garnered to support the emergence of the Sustainable Development Goals.